Protests against responses to the COVID-19 pandemic: Poland

 Hundreds of protesters gathered in the Polish border town of Zgorzelec to protest the lockdown regulations, the protest was staged specifically on the foot bridge connecting Zgorzelec and the German town of Görlitz as many lived in Poland but worked in Germany.
 Many protested the inability to cross the borders of the countries as they lived in a different country from where they worked, and similar protests were seen in border towns along the Polish-German border and the Polish-Czech border.
 Freedom march (Marsz Wolności) happens every month, for example in Wrocław.

 Russia

-Security forces broke up a crowd of about 2,000 individuals protesting against the lockdown in Vladikavkaz, with some detained and the believed organizer arrested prior to the event.
+Security forces broke up a crowd of about 2,000 individuals protesting against the lockdown in Vladikavkaz, North Ossetia–Alania, with some detained and the believed organizer arrested prior to the event.
 Some protesters at the event used their social media to post videos about their demands against the lockdown, with one stating; "Today, under the pretext of the coronavirus, which doesn't exist, people are driven into slavery, they are trying to establish total control over us all."